top of page

 How do I book Mr. Glaholt?

-Mr. Glaholt’s general availability can be determined by contacting his Mediation & Arbitration Coordinator, Teresa De Sousa, via this website or via telephone at 416.368.8280 (TeresaDeSousa@Glaholt.com).
+Mr. Glaholt’s general availability can be determined by contacting his Mediation & Arbitration Coordinator, Teresa De Sousa, via this website, email (TeresaDesousa@glaholtadr.com) or phone (647.204.8865).

 In urgent matters, Mr. Glaholt is available on a 24/7 basis by telephone or video conference.